sbuTech101/CloudSecurity/Part 1 : SettingUP HoneyPot.md

 <ins>**Introduction**</ins>

-This TPOT (Threat Perception and Observation Tool) is designed to attract hackers with malicious intent.
-Much like bees are drawn to honey, hackers are lured to these honeypots because they appear to be easy targets.
-However, once they attempt to breach the system, cybersecurity experts can closely monitor their actions.
-This allows us to study how their attacks are carried out, the methods they use, and even trace where these attacks originate from.
+This TPOT (Threat Perception and Observation Tool) is designed to attract hackers with malicious intent.Hackers are attracted to honeypots because they seem like easy targets.
+However, when they try to break in, cybersecurity experts can monitor their actions.
+This allows us to study how they attack, what methods they use, and even trace where the attacks originate from.

 **Pre-Requiaites**

-Basic Understanding of Azure Portal
+-Basic Understanding of Azure Portal

-Familarity with Vms
+-Familarity with Vms

 **VM Setup:**